-Campaign exclusions allow you to control when and where you don’t want to display ads at the campaign or ad group level.
+Campaign exclusions allow you to control when, who and where you don’t want to display ads at the campaign or ad group level.

-If you want to prevent your ad from appearing in specific locations, on specific web sites within the syndicated partner network, or prevent your ads from displaying to certain IP addresses, you can edit targets and make specific exclusions.
+If you want to prevent your ad from appearing in specific locations, to certain audiences, on specific web sites within the syndicated partner network or prevent your ads from displaying to certain IP addresses, you can make specific exclusions.

-After reading this training, you will understand how to:
+After reading this Study Guide, you will understand how to:

 - Prevent your ad from showing in specific locations.